 Cellular/Digital Phones and Other Electronic Devices: Before attending class, turn off all cellular/digital phones and other portable electronic devices that can ring and disrupt the class.

-You will not receive participation points for the day if you are using an electronic device for other means than taking notes.
+You will be regarded as absent for the day if you are using an electronic device for other means than taking notes.